Azure/azure-sdk-for-python/doc/deprecation_process.md

 - Change the classifier as `Inactive`, to showcase in metadata that this package is longer worked on.
 - Add a disclaimer on the main Readme file to explain deprecation, and provide a migration guide as necessary.
 - Push a new release to PyPI.
+- Update the API reference docs to show the deprecated status of the package.

 # Step 1: Updates to the package files